Diegolacerda1/landlordregistration/README.md

-# landlordregistration
+# Landlord Registration Functionality
-This is an example of how to automate registration functionality using Cypress framework
+This is a Cypress test designed to navigate to Landlord's website and create a new user as Owner.